open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Electron Through a Magnetic Field/electron_through_a_magnetic_field.md

   pl-customizations:
     weight: 1
     fixed-order: true
+myst:
   substitutions:
     params:
       vars:
         title: Electron Through A Magnetic Field
       part1:
         ans1:
           value: The magnetic field must must be perpendicular to the velocity.
         ans2:
           value: The magnetic field must point parallel or anti-parallel to the velocity.
         ans3:
           value: The magnetic field must not be very strong
         ans4:
           value: None of the above
 ---
 # {{ params.vars.title }}